barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

         --smoothing-sigmas 3x2x1x0vox \
 |

-> END AFFINE TRANSFORMATION
+> END AFFINE STAGE
 ############################################

 |

 >############################################
-START THE THIRD TRANSFORMATION: SyN
+START THE THIRD STAGE: SyN
 The parameters inside SyN[] are: gradientStep,updateFieldVarianceInVoxelSpace,totalFieldVarianceInVoxelSpace

 `gradientStep` - tells the algorithm how much each point can move after each iteration.
 The SyN metric computes in which direction each point needs to move.
 This movement can be large (high gradientStep) or small (low gradientStep).
-Optimal values 0.1-0.25.
-Because the shift of each point is computed separately, high values here may also increase high frequency deformations (i.e., each point going its own way), but see the other parameters below that mitigate this problem.
+Optimal values for brain imaging are usually in the range of 0.1-0.25.

-After each iteration, a gradient field is computed, which indicates how each point (or voxel) will shift in space.
+After each iteration, a gradient field is computed, which indicates how each point within the image will shift in space.
 This small deformation (or "updated" gradient field) is combined with previous updates to form a "total" gradient deformation.
-Becuase each point can follow its own path, non-realistic deformations can occur, which may make images look like teared apart.
-To resolve this issue we add a little penalty, such that shifts are not considered independently at each point.
+Both the update field and the gradient field can be smoothed to regularize the deformation.

-`updateFieldVarianceInVoxelSpace` - By adding a penalty here, we smooth the deformation computed on the "updated" gradient field, before this is added to previous deformations to form the "total" gradient field.
-Thus, for each point the deformation of neighboring points is taken into account as well, which avoids too much independent moving of points at each iteration (i.e., a point cannot move 2 voxels away in one direction if all it's neighbors are moving 0.1 voxels away in the other direction).
+`updateFieldVarianceInVoxelSpace` - By adding a penalty here, we smooth the deformation computed on the "updated" gradient field at each iteration.
+The default of 3 voxels has been shown to work fairly well.
+Increasing this will make the update field smoother, meaning it will be less sensitive to local deformation.

 `totalFieldVarianceInVoxelSpace` -  By adding a penalty here, we smooth the deformation computed on the "total" gradient field.
 The smoothing here, therefore, is applied on all the deformations computed from the beginning (i.e., at this and all previous SyN iterations).
 In principle, smoothing of the update field can be viewed as fluid-like registration whereas smoothing of the total field can be viewed as elastic registration.
+Adding a regularization term to the total field makes the image "stiffer", in that it dampens the total amount of deformation.

+Both of these parameters can impact the optimal step size and number of iterations required for convergence.

         --transform SyN[0.1,3,0] \
 |

-> here we use cross-correlation (CC) instead of mutual information (MI).
-Instead of checking the histograms of images, now we check individual voxels.
-A radius of 4 indicates that for each voxel we take 4 layers around it (728 voxels) and compute the correlation with the respective 728 on the other image.
-So, now we care that the surrounding neighborhood of voxels are as similar as possible.
+> At the SyN stage, we use cross-correlation (CC) instead of mutual information (MI).
+For intramodality neuroimaging, CC works better than MI for deformable registration.
+Instead of checking the histograms of images, CC measures correlation between local neighborhoods of voxels.
+For each point in the image, CC is computed for the point and its neighbors; a radius of `n` means the neighborhood will be a 2n+1 cube around the point.
+A large radius therefore increases computation time substantially, but uses more information as a result.
+A value of 2-4 works well for most brain imaging, larger can help improve robustness for hard problems (eg, low-information neighborhoods where tissue damage or removal has reduced contrast).

 the call is [fixed,moving,weight,radius]

         --metric CC[$t1brain,$template,1,4] \
 |

-> the following options are explained above
+> the following options are explained above, and work the same way.
+Note that because SyN and CC are quite computationally expensive, the 20 full-resolution iterations here will take the longest.
+A large number of full-resolution iterations can take longer than all the preceding iterations combined across all stages.
+With `--verbose`, the registration will print time taken for each iteration.

         --convergence [100x70x50x20,1e-6,10] \
         --shrink-factors 8x4x2x1 \